 How To Become a Pharmacy Technician

-Pharmacy technicians' role is to assist pharmacists in preparing and selling prescription medicines.
-Because of them, a pharmacy-related company can minimize their health care costs.
-In addition to that, pharmacists can focus on their supervisory duties and improve their responsibilities to their patients while pharmacy technicians handle all routine work.
-These days, more and more retail and grocery stores are now offering pharmacy-related services.
-For that reason, the demand for pharmacy technicians is high.
-They can work in the hospital, grocery, drug stores, retail chain stores and other establishments.
-Because of this, pharmacy technician career is expected to increase in the next few years.
-Therefore, this is an excellent time for you to become a pharmacy technician.
+A pharmacy technicians' role is to assist pharmacists in preparing and selling prescription medicines.
+This in turn allows pharmacists to focus on their supervisory duties and improve their responsibilities to patients.
+These days, more and more retail and grocery stores are now offering pharmacy-related services due to the increase in the number of eldery requiring more medication.
+Add to that pharmacy regulation and new medication developments, pharmacy technician employment is expected to continue to surge.
+These health professionals can work in pharmacies found in the hospital, grocery, drug stores, retail chain stores, mail order and other establishments.
+Therefore, this is an excellent time for you to become a pharmacy technician and education is the most common route to enter this field with most employers seeking candidates that have completed a pharmacy technician training program.

 Becoming a Pharmacy Technician

-High school diploma.
-This is the first requirement to become eligible for pharmacy technician position.
+High School Diploma/GED: This is the first requirement needed to become eligible for a pharma technician position.

-- Institute for the Certification of Pharmacy Technicians
+- Exam for the Certification of Pharmacy Technicians (ExCPT) run by ICPT.

-In order to qualify to take the above mentioned examinations, you must obtain a high school diploma and have not been a convicted felon.
+To sit the national certification exams you must have a high school diploma/GED and have not been a convicted felon.
 PTCB applicants should not have any drug-related or pharmacy-related convictions.
-After passing either of the certification examination, you have to be recertified every 2 years.
-A 20-hour continuing education is required for recertification.
-The number of hours should be completed within the 2-year certification period.
+After successful passing recertification is required every two years.
+A 20-hour continuing education (ED) is required for recertification purposes.
+The number of hours should be completed within the two year certification period.

 Start your research here, view pharmacy technician training requirements in your state along with salary data, job outlook and certification.